-If you love coffee, culture and incredible food, you’ll love the Victorian capital, Melbourne.
-Here are our top ten reasons to study in Melbourne as an international student.
+If you’re a fan of coffee, culture and incredible food, you’ll love living in Melbourne.
+The Victorian capital is one of the most exciting and diverse in the country, offering a rich range of academic and employment prospects.
+Here are our top 10 reasons to live and study in Melbourne as an international student.

-Currently, Melbourne is the ‘most liveable city‘ in both Australia and the world!
-There are a few reasons why Melbourne is considered such a great place to live.
-There are multiple public transport options, relatively low crime rates, and plenty of jobs.
-Plus, it offers an awesome arts and culture scene, first-rate universities and easy lifestyle.
+There are many reasons why life in Melbourne is so highly valued: there are multiple public transport options, relatively low crime rates, and plenty of jobs.
+Plus, it offers an awesome arts and culture scene, first-rate universities and an easy lifestyle.

-2. Melbourne is home to world-class research facilities
+3. Melbourne is home to world-class education providers and research facilities

-Melbourne is very academic, with six of Melbourne’s universities sitting within the top-ranked universities of the world.
-As a creative city home to world-class academics and an exciting entrepreneurial spirit, if you study in Melbourne you’ll soon be thinking outside the box (and around it, above it and below it, too).
+When living in Melbourne, you’ll quickly recognise the city as a creative hub, home to world-class academics and an exciting entrepreneurial spirit.
+Before you know it, you’ll soon be thinking outside the box (and around it, above it and below it, too).

 Melbourne’s winding alleyways are magical; they’ll probably make you feel as though you’ve stepped into a real-life Wonderland.
 The city is well-known across Australia for its vibrant laneway culture, which is brimming with bustling shopping arcades, wandering musicians, live music, quiet street-side book cafes… and the occasional secret street party!

 If you’re in search of good food, take a wander down the colourful Centre Place, where you’ll find plenty of places to eat.
 For anyone into street art, a walk down the paint-splashed Hosier Lane will definitely inspire.
-And don’t forget your camera!
+Don’t forget your camera!

 Can’t survive without your morning caffeine hit?
-If you’re a coffee lover, we have great news: cafe culture in Melbourne runs deep.
-Thanks to Melbourne’s world champion baristas, friendly neighbourhood vibe, and the locals’ love of supporting small business, Melbourne cafes serve up some of the best coffee in Australia – and perhaps the world.
+If you’re a coffee-lover, we have great news: coffee culture in Melbourne runs deep.
+Thanks to Melbourne’s champion baristas, the friendly neighbourhood vibe and the locals’ love of supporting small businesses, Melbourne cafés serve up some of the best coffee in Australia – and perhaps even the world.

 If you want to absorb some of Melbourne’s culture, check out the National Gallery of Victoria, the Australian Centre for Contemporary Art and the Australian Centre for the Moving Image.
 Plus, the city is home to more underground arts movements, such as zine fairs (look out for Festival of the Photocopier), artist collectives, record stores, swing dancing clubs… the list goes on.

-Melbourne is a melting pot of communities, and is home to many different cultural celebrations.
-The Lonsdale St Greek Festival, Carlton Italian Festa, Chinese New Year, the Thai Culture & Food Festival, the Melbourne Fringe Festival and the Melbourne Queer Film Festival are just some of the options on offer.
+Melbourne is a melting pot of communities and is home to many different cultural celebrations.
+The Antipodes Festival, Melbourne Italian Festa, Chinese New Year, TET Festival, the Melbourne Fringe Festival and the Melbourne Queer Film Festival are just some of the options on offer.
 Plus, make sure to check out the neighbourhoods that sit around the CBD.
 You’ll find many different communities from all around the world in each one.

 In Melbourne, trams are both a major form of public transport and one of the city’s most famous icons.
 Melbourne locals tend to express genuine warmth for their tram system.
-What’s more, Melbourne’s trams can be just as colourful as the city itself: in 2017 the trams were covered in artworks as a part of the Melbourne Festival.
+You can even visit the Melbourne Tram Museum to learn more about this beloved mode of transport!

 9. Melbourne is a great place for start-ups

-If you’re an international student looking to start your own business, moving to a city like Melbourne could be a good idea.
+If you’re an international student looking to start your own business, living in Melbourne could be a smart move.
 There are many small business grants offered to ideas that display creativity, innovation, business readiness, financial viability and benefits to the city of Melbourne.
 Does that sound exciting?
 Well, it could be you!